VickyGPT/Doubtly-Drop/docs/technical-documentation.md

 That is what the STUN Server is used for: it simply returns your public IP address as you only know your local ip address if behind a NAT (router).

-The transfer of the signaling information is done by the PairDrop / Snapdrop server using secure websockets.
+The transfer of the signaling information is done by the ArtDrop / Snapdrop server using secure websockets.
 After that the channel itself is completely peer-2-peer and all information can only be decrypted by the receiver.
-When the two peers are on the same network or when they are not behind any NAT system (which they are always for classic Snapdrop and for not paired users on PairDrop) the files are send directly peer to peer.
+When the two peers are on the same network or when they are not behind any NAT system (which they are always for classic Snapdrop and for not paired users on ArtDrop) the files are send directly peer to peer.

 When a user is behind a NAT (behind a router) the contents are channeled through a TURN server.
 But again, the contents send via the channel can only be decrypted by the receiver.
 So a rogue TURN server could only